OGGM/oggm/docs/installing-oggm.rst

     conda create --name oggm_env python=3.5

-You can of course use any other name or python version for your environment.
+You can of course use any other name for your environment.
 Don't forget to activate it before going on::

     source activate oggm_env